michaeltighehaag/polydex/README.md

 The punctured Reed-Muller codes make our task very simple as they provide a very easy to construct a family of (n + 1) different partitions of the (2^n - 1) dimensional hypercube.

-Additionally, if we want to extend the precision of one or more of the dimensions of this space from the binary space of 0 and 1, to a more extensive space such as the 2^n numbers encoded as fixed point binary strings of length m.
-We can do this easily and in a natural way by simply considering the axis parallel mirror reflections of the original partitions of the hypercube.
+Additionally, if we want to extend the precision of one or more of the dimensions of this space from the binary space of 0 and 1, to a more extensive space such as the 2^m numbers encoded as fixed point binary strings of length m.
+We can do this easily, and in a natural way, by simply considering the axis parallel mirror reflections of the original partition of the hypercube.

 The files included in this repo demonstrate a functional approach to quickly calculating Reed-Muller code words reresenting the centers of equally sized 'spherical' subsets of a hypercube.